codepath/android_guides/Creating-and-Using-Fragments.md

 ### Defining a Fragment

-Creating a fragment, like an activity, has an XML layout file and a Java class that represents the [Fragment ](http://developer.android.com/reference/android/app/Fragment.html) controller.
+A fragment, like an activity, has an XML layout file and a Java class that represents the [Fragment ](http://developer.android.com/reference/android/app/Fragment.html) controller.

 The XML layout file is just like any other layout file, and can be named `fragment_foo.xml`.
 Think of them as a partial (re-usable) activity: